dylanfoster/eslint-config-unstandard/README.md

 # eslint-config-unstandard

-A set of ESlint configuartions with a different approach.
+> A set of ESlint configurations with a different approach.

 ## Installation